Here you can learn more about the devolution timeline and what happens next.

 The review looked at the impact of the changes proposed in the devolution deal for Newcastle, North Tyneside and Northumberland councils to leave the existing North East Combined Authority (NECA) and set up a new North of Tyne Combined Authority.
 It also looked at how the deal will impact economically on the council areas of South Tyneside, Sunderland, Gateshead and County Durham.
 Read the governance review here.

 Newcastle, North Tyneside and Northumberland councils considered the governance review.
 The councils were satisfied that the statutory tests were met so agreed to progress to a consultation on the proposals.

-December 2017 to February 2018
+- December 2017 to February 2018

-End of February 2018
+- End of February 2018

-The Secretary of State will consider the results of the consultation and whether our proposals meet the statutory tests.
+The Secretary of State considered the results of the consultation and agreed that our proposals met the statutory tests.

-February 2018 to summer 2018
+- February 2018 to summer 2018

-The Secretary of State will draft orders that will:
+The Secretary of State drafted orders to:

 - create the North of Tyne Combined Authority;